alexcurtin/daux.io-sample-docs/02_Splunk/Splunk_Dashboards_A_How_To.md

 ## The Dashboard
 From the top horizontal navigation bar click on `Dashboards` and then the top right green button for `Create New Dashboard`.
 Give the dashboard a name and set the permissions to `Shared in App`.
 Once the dashboard has loaded click `+ Add Panel` and select `New From Report` and find your report, or simple search for your earlier created report by name.
 This will add your report to the dashboard.
 Continue this process for each report.

-For reference you can view the Dashboard at (https://westfieldlabs.splunkcloud.com/en-US/app/wflabs_users/consumer_websites__performance) to see how many reports can come together to bring value to an at-a-glance dashboard.
+For reference you can view the [Dashboard](https://westfieldlabs.splunkcloud.com/en-US/app/wflabs_users/consumer_websites__performance) to see how many reports can come together to bring value to an at-a-glance dashboard.

 ## Alerting and Messaging
 TBC